-In case of some plants, even though they receive proper photoperiod, they do not flower.
+In the case of some plants, even though they receive proper photoperiod, they do not flower.
 It means that apart from photoperiodism plants also require something for their subsequent flowering.
 But what is that?

 Not all plants flower when subjected to the correct photoperiod.
 The temperature has a profound effect on the initiation and development of the reproductive structure.
 So, besides an appropriate photoperiod, certain plants require a low-temperature treatment during their earlier stages of life for subsequent flowering.
 The low-temperature treatment or cold treatment that promotes flowering is known as vernalization.

-The word vernalization originated from Latin ”vernus” which means “of the spring”.
-Vernalization is the induction of a plant’s flowering process by exposure to the long period of cold of winter, or by an artificial equivalent.
+The word vernalization originated from the Latin ”vernus” which means “of the spring”.
+Vernalization is the induction of a plant’s flowering process by exposure to the long period of the cold of winter, or by an artificial equivalent.

 After vernalization, plants have acquired the ability to flower, but they may require additional seasonal cues or weeks of growth before they will actually flower.

 Vernalization was first realised by American agriculturist John Hancock Klippart in 1857 when he found that the winter wheat (sown in winter and flowering in summer) could be converted into spring wheat (sown in spring and flowering in summer) if the seeds after slight germination were kept at nearly freezing temperature (0°-5°C).

 In 1928, the Soviet agronomist Trofim Lysenko published his works on the effects of cold on cereal seeds and coined the term “яровизация” (“jarovization”) to describe a chilling process he used to make the seeds of winter cereals behave like spring cereals (Jarovoe in Russian, originally from jar meaning fire or the god of spring).
 Lysenko himself translated the term into “vernalization” (from the Latin vernum meaning Spring).